MSc Botany Syllabus

 Palaeobotany and Palynology

 Palaeobotany is the study of fossil plants which are found in the layers of earth and certain kinds of rocks.
-It is the most complicated sub-discipline studied under the MSc Botany syllabus as fossil plants are difficult to obtain in the layers of the earth and hence analysing them becomes quite a rigid procedure.
+It is the most complicated sub-discipline studied under the MSc Botany syllabus as fossil plants are difficult to obtain in the layers of the earth and hence analyzing them becomes quite a rigid procedure.
 Palynology is a scientific discipline concerned with the study of pollen grains and spores which are usually found in geological and archaeological deposits.

 Phytochemistry and Pharmacognosy

 Phytochemistry is a combined subfield of Botany and Chemistry.
 It is the study of chemicals derived from plants which are also called phytochemicals.
-These phytochemicals are utilised by plants to safeguard themselves from insect attacks and diseases.
-On the other hand, Pharmacognosy is a related field of Phytochemistry and is concerned with the study of plants or other natural sources which are used as a possible source of drugs and medicines.
+These phytochemicals are utilized by plants to safeguard themselves from insect attacks and diseases.
+On the other hand, Pharmacognosy is a related field of Phytochemistry and is concerned with the study of plants or other natural sources that are used as a possible source of drugs and medicines.

 Microbial Biotechnology

-The use of microorganisms (such as bacteria, fungi, algae, protozoa and viruses) to obtain an economically valuable product or activity at a commercial or large scale is called Microbial Biotechnology or Industrial Microbiology.
+The use of microorganisms (such as bacteria, fungi, algae, protozoa, and viruses) to obtain an economically valuable product or activity at a commercial or large scale is called Microbial Biotechnology or Industrial Microbiology.

 Also Read: Be an Innovator- Start your career in Biotechnology